RedhawkSDR/assets/sdr/components/FileReader/README.md

 ## Description

-Contains the source and build script for the REDHAWK `rh.FileReader`.
-The `rh.FileReader` component is responsible for reading data from a file on the SCA or local file system, and streaming the data out a BULKIO output port.
+Contains the source and build script for the REDHAWK `rh.FileReader` component.
+The `rh.FileReader` component reads data from a file on the SCA or local file system, and streams the data out a BulkIO output port.

 ## Installation